 This of course results in the obvious choice of medium speed maritime diesel engines as the means of power generation.
-Rolls Royce supply end to end systems, from the fuel bunker to the tip of the propeller and their Bergen range of engines are ultra reliable with extremely low cost of operation.
-The worldwide supply and support network will also reduce through life costs as the main equipments like propulsion and electrical distributions are widely used.
+Rolls Royce supply end to end systems, from the fuel bunker to the tip of the propeller and their Bergen range of engines are ultra-reliable with extremely low cost of operation.
+The worldwide supply and support network will also reduce through-life costs as the main equipment like propulsion and electrical distributions are widely used.

 The latest PX105designs from Ulstein feature a seawater injection system for exhaust gasses and instead of routing the exhaust pipes up through the ship, leaving behind the bridge as per most designs, it is exited at sea level.
 This is done to provide an improved field of vision from the bridge but there are obvious tactical advantages as well.

 When handling ROV’s, anchor cables or cargo precise positioning relative to a fixed point is vital, offshore designs feature GPS assisted positioning systems that incorporate multiple computer-controlled thrusters.
 SIMSS will also need precise positioning so there is no reason to remove this standard feature from the base design.